Guy Gardner (character): "Infinite Crisis" and "One Year Later"

 In his new role as Lantern #1, Guy leads the Corps in the defense of Oa against Superboy-Prime, creating a wall of energy to slow the rampaging teen and calling a "Code 54", authorizing the use of extreme force.
 Guy supervises the final capture and imprisonment of Superboy-Prime, locking him in a red Sun-Eater provided by Donna Troy and organizing a constant watch of fifty Lanterns to keep him imprisoned.

 Guy spends the entire "missing year" following Infinite Crisis doing missions for the Guardians without shore leave (though he is infrequently seen on Earth in the 52 weekly limited series, it should be assumed he has sneaked away from the Guardians' watch).
-When he is finally granted some time off one year later, his relaxation is cut short by an attack by a grudge-holding Bolphunga the Relentless.
+When he is finally granted some time off one year later, his relaxation is cut short by an attack by a grudge-holding Bolphunga.
 Soon after, Guy assisted Hal Jordan on an unsanctioned mission to the Manhunter homeworld, Biot.
-Through Hal and Guy's efforts, several long-lost and believed deceased lanterns (including Arisia, Chaselon, Jack T. Chance, Graf Toren, Hannu, Ke'Haan, Laira, and Boodikka) were freed from imprisonment by the Cyborg Superman.Green Lantern vol. 4 #12 (July 2006) Upon returning from the mission, Guy was punished by the Guardians and forced to endure one month as one of the fifty Lanterns on "Prime Duty".
+Through Hal and Guy's efforts, several long-lost and believed deceased lanterns (including Arisia, Chaselon, Jack T. Chance, Graf Toren, Hannu, Ke'Haan, Laira, and Boodikka) were freed from imprisonment by the Cyborg Superman.
+Upon returning from the mission, Guy was punished by the Guardians and forced to endure one month as one of the fifty Lanterns on "Prime Duty".
 Lanterns of the Honor Guard, like Guy, are allowed to break the rules three times before expulsion.

 According to Green Lantern writer Geoff Johns in a 2006 Newsarama interview, Prime would not be escaping under Guy's watch: "Not at all.
 That's ridiculous.
 Anyone who's read Guy Gardner for the last two years in Green Lantern or in Green Lantern Corps knows that he's a much better, stronger character than that.
 And even in the old Giffen stuff, he would probably break some rules, taunt the other heroes, and drink a beer or two, but he would not be that much of an idiot.
 He was never that much of an idiot, and certainly not with what I'm doing with him, or with what Dave Gibbons is doing with him in Corps.
 He has his moments, and he's a really fun character, but he's definitely not going to be a moron.
 His role is not DCU Moron.
 His role is DCU Shitkicker".